silasfelinus/kind_robots/content/wonderlab.md

 category: admin
 sort: highlight
 underConstruction: true
-dottitip: AMI, is it safe to let people poke around in the lab?
+dottitip: "AMI, is it safe to let people poke around in the lab?"
-amitip: Don't worry about them breaking anything, it was probably broken before they touched it.
-Besides, there's always the button in the left corner that lets them head back to the main lab.
+amitip: "Don't worry about them breaking anything, it was probably broken before they touched it.
+Besides, there's always the button in the left corner that lets them head back to the main lab."
 layout: 'vertical-scroll'
 ---